 Real Estate Transfer Tax

 Another tax that might be a part of your home sale is the transfer tax.
 The transfer tax might also be called a deed stamp tax, real estate conveyance tax, or documentary stamp tax.
-The government entity, whether it’s city, county or state charges the parties to complete the documents required to transfer ownership from the home seller to the buyer.
+The government entity, whether it’s the city, county or state charges the parties to complete the documents required to transfer ownership from the home seller to the buyer.
 It’s an amount calculated on the sale price of the property and can range from 0.01% to over 4%.

 Who pays the transfer tax?